eezj35/doc_anywhere_assg/README.md

 2. Build the gradle application.
 3. Go to the "DemoApplication.java" file under "src/main/java/com/example/demo" which contains the main method to start the application, and click the green arrow on the left side margin to run the application.
 4. Use postman to tap into the endpoints and test the application.
-The application runs on localhost 8080.
+The application runs on "https://localhost:8080".

 ### Assumptions made